 Global Leadership gives students many opportunities to transcend their local boundaries by developing global competence across disciplines of art, English langugae arts, history/social studies, mathematics, science, and world languages.
 A well-rounded global curriculum not only opens students' eyes, but sets the stage for them to act in ways that are inspired by their course of study and driven by a desire to make a difference locally, regionally, and globally.

-The skills required for successful participation in the world—such as responsible citizenship, innovative entrepreneurship, and active leadership, among others—are not specific to any one subject.
-A globally focused school fosters the development of these skills through service learning, internships, field trips and other experiential projects, both during the school day and via afterschool and summer programs.
+The skills required for successful participation in the world—such as responsible citizenship, innovative entrepreneurship, and active leadership, among others—are not specific to any one course or classroom.
+A globally focused school fosters the development of these skills through service learning, internships, field trips, performances and exhibits, and other experiential projects, both during the school day and via afterschool and summer programs.

-Students need to know they can have an impact, especially when studying large, complex, and often seemingly intractable global issues.
-Grounding the action in disciplinary and interdisciplinary study allows them to demonstrate their knowledge of the world and teaches them how to be part of a global community.
+Students need to know they can have an impact and that they are not powerless in the face of large, complex, and often seemingly intractable global issues they study.
+Grounding a decision to act in Global Leadership allows them to demonstrate their knowledge of the world and teaches them how to be part of a global community.

 To learn about Asia Society's professional development opportunities for teachers and leaders in global competence, contact Kate Farmer [[email protected]].